 Typical Rio: At the weekend a lane on the main road is closed and appropriately conquered by pedestrians, inline skaters and scooters!

-Must-see in Rio: View from the world famous Sugar Loaf Mountain
+Must-see in Rio: The world famous Sugar Loaf Mountain

 Now it’s time: take the cable car to the top of Sugar Loaf Mountain.